DNA features

 frame = XAxis()

-frame += GTF(example_gtf, row_filter="feature == 'transcript'", name_attr='transcript_id') + TrackHeight(9) + Title("Transcripts")
+frame += GTF(example_gtf, row_filter="type == 'transcript'", name_attr='transcript_id') + TrackHeight(9) + Title("Transcripts")

-frame += GTF(example_gtf, row_filter="feature == 'exon'", name_attr='exon_number') + TrackHeight(6) + Title("Exons")
+frame += GTF(example_gtf, row_filter="type == 'exon'", name_attr='exon_number') + TrackHeight(6) + Title("Exons")

 frame.plot("chr9:5780000-6000000")